HackYourFuture/Project/week5/MAKEME.md

 By doing this week's homework you'll learn how to:

 - Use `GIT branching`
+- Learn the `basics of Scrum`
-- Work collaboratively from a single remote repository
+- Work collaboratively from a `single remote repository`
+- Make use of `GitHub Boards to keep track` of things
-- Work collaboratively on the same branch
+- Work collaboratively on the `same branch`
-- How to work with different npm packages
+- How to work with different `npm packages`

 ## Feature Time!